-in peridotites are olivine, serpentine and brucite.
+The carbonatization and silicification in the studied outcrop is also lithologically controlled by the heavily serpentinized peridotite host.
+The main reactive phases to be dissolved by the CO2-rich fluid influx to form carbonate species in peridotites are the minerals olivine, serpentine and brucite.
 Olivine by itself has a significant potential to produce sufficient alkalinity for carbonatization.
-However, as serpentinization of peridotites takes place, the primary olivines and orthopyroxenes of the peridotite hydrolyze to transform mainly into the serpentine group minerals producing minor accompanying opaque oxides or alloys (e.g., magnetite, Ni-Fe alloys), silicates (e.g., talc, tremolite/actinolite, chlorite) or hydroxides (e.g., brucite) according to the P-T parameters (Holm et al., 2015).
-This process also converts the rock's original coarsegrained and interlocking magmatic, recrystallization and/or mantle deformation (protogranular to porphyroclastic) textures into a much finer-grained and more permeable alteration texture (serpentinite mesh texture) that may further facilitate interaction of secondary CO2-rich fluids with the phases.
-This observation is consistent with the close spatial correlation of listvenites with heavily serpentinized peridotite and serpentinite matrix mélange hosts around the world.
+However, as serpentinization of peridotites takes place, the primary olivines and orthopyroxenes of the peridotite hydrolyse to transform mainly into the serpentine group minerals producing minor accompanying opaque oxides or alloys (e.g., magnetite, Ni-Fe alloys), silicates (e.g., talc, tremolite/actinolite, chlorite) or hydroxides (e.g., brucite) according to the P-T parameters (cf. Holm et al., 2015).
+This process also converts the rock's original coarse-grained and interlocking magmatic, recrystallization and/or mantle deformation (protogranular to porphyroclastic) textures into a much finer-grained and more permeable alteration texture (serpentinite mesh texture) that may further facilitate interaction of secondary CO2-rich fluids with the phases.
+The close spatial correlation of listvenites with heavily serpentinized peridotite and serpentinite matrix mélange hosts around the world confirms this.

-In several earlier works, some idealized reactions are considered for the carbonatization of serpentinite with the introduction of $CO_2$ component such as (cf. Kelemen et al., 2020):
+In several earlier works, some idealized reactions are considered for the carbonatization of serpentinite with the introduction of CO_2 component such as (cf. Kelemen et al., 2020):

-- (1) $Mg_2SiO_4 + 2CO_2 \rightarrow 2MgCO_3 + SiO_2$ for forsterite to magnesite, - (2) Mg3Si2O5(OH)4 + 3CO2 → 3MgCO3 + 2SiO2 + H2O for serpentine polymorphs (lizardite or chrysotile) to magnesite, - (3) $Mg_2Si_2O_6 + 2CO_2 \rightarrow 2MgCO_3 + 2SiO_2$ for enstatite to magnesite, - (4) $CaMgSi_2O_6 + 2CO_2 \rightarrow CaMg(CO_3)2 + 2SiO_2$ for diopside to dolomite, - (5) $Mg(OH)2 + CO_2 \rightarrow MgCO_3 + H_2O$ for brucite to magnesite and, - (6) $2Mg(OH)2 + Mg_3Si_2O_5(OH)4 + 4CO_2 + H_2O \rightarrow Mg_5(CO_3)4(OH)2 \cdot 4H_2O + 2SiO_2$ for coexisting brucite and serpentine polymorphs to hydromagnesite.
+(1) $Mg_2SiO_4 + 2CO_2 \rightarrow 2MgCO_3 + SiO_2$ for forsterite to magnesite,

+(2) $Mg_3Si_2O_5(OH)4 + 3CO_2 \rightarrow 3MgCO_3 + 2SiO_2 + H_2O$ for serpentine polymorphs (lizardite or chrysotile) to magnesite,

+(3) $Mg_2Si_2O_6 + 2CO_2 \rightarrow 2MgCO_3 + 2SiO_2$ for enstatite to magnesite,

+(4) $CaMgSi_2O_6 + 2CO_2 \rightarrow CaMg(CO_3)2 + 2SiO_2$ for diopside to dolomite,

+(5) $Mg(OH)2 + CO_2 \rightarrow MgCO_3 + H_2O$ for brucite to magnesite and,

+(6) $2Mg(OH)2 + Mg_3Si_2O_5(OH)4 + 4CO_2 + H_2O \rightarrow Mg_5(CO_3)4(OH)2 \cdot 4H_2O + 2SiO_2$ for coexisting brucite and serpentine polymorphs to hydromagnesite.

 Reactions (1) to (5) shows that the desilication of Mg-silicates during carbonatization of a peridotite and/or serpentinite should produce silica along with magnesite and/or dolomite.
 A Mg-hydroxide parent phase such as brucite on the contrary, does not require occurrence of such an additional product.
-Additionally, the presence of Ca in the reactants would produce dolomite and/or similar Ca-bearing carbonates rather than magnesite.
+Additionally, the presence of Ca in the reactants would produce dolomite and/or similar Ca-bearing carbonates rather than the magnesite.
 Metastable hydrated Mg-carbonates such as hydromagnesite may also accompany these products (reaction 6).